Designing the Feedback System for AI Summaries at Sprinklr

 Clarifying What to Design

-Used research-backed user stories to guide design solutions for Smart Summary feedback
+Used research-backed user stories to define the core design needs for Smart Summary feedback

 Before the sprint began, the UX Researcher and PM shared four user stories outlining what agents needed and why current solutions weren’t working.
 These stories defined the problem and user needs.
 I was responsible for turning these needs into clear, intuitive designs that fit within the product.